Naxalite–Maoist insurgency: Infrastructure development

-Counter-insurgency militia and vigilante groups
+Counter-insurgency

+In 2018, the central government sought to stem insurgency by earmarking development funds for revolt-hit areas and improving policing.
+The government planned a ₹250 billion scheme for the modernisation of central and state police forces in the next three years.
+Under the SRE scheme, 400 fortified police stations were established at the cost of ₹140 million.
+In addition, funds were utilised to hire helicopters, media services, and for other public relations and community activities.

 Since late 1990, several armed anti-insurgency vigilante groups have were backed by the government to fight against the Maoists.
 In Chhattisgarh, Salwa Judum, consisted of local tribal youth was formed received support and training from the Government of Chhattisgarh, as an anti-insurgency vigilante group aimed at countering the violence in the region in 2005.
-Various other paramilitary vigilante groups had emerged in other states such Andhra Pradesh, some of these groups were accused of extra-judicial murders of civil liberties activists.
+Various other paramilitary vigilante groups had emerged in other states such Andhra Pradesh, some of these groups were accused of extrajudicial murders of civil liberties activists.
 According to the Institute of Peace and Conflict studies, while Naxal groups recruited children in different capacities and exposed them, the same accusation was levelled at Salwa Judum and the special police officers assisting the government security forces.
 The allegations against Salwa Judum and the special police officers were rejected by a Supreme Court of India-appointed fact-finding commission of the National Human Rights Commission of India which determined that the Salwa Judum was a spontaneous reaction by tribals against Maoist atrocities perpetrated against them.

-On July 5, 2011, the Supreme Court of India declared militia groups such as the Salwa Judum to be illegal and unconstitutional, ordering their disbandment, the confiscation of their weapons, and a government investigation into their alleged criminal activities and human rights violations.
+On 5 July 2011, the Supreme Court declared militia groups such as the Salwa Judum to be illegal and unconstitutional, ordering their disbandment, the confiscation of their weapons, and a government investigation into their alleged criminal activities and human rights violations.

 Casualties

 The Naxalites have conducted multiple attacks on the security forces, government workers and civilians, with casualties on both sides.
 To enforce their control over the population, the Maoists have often convened kangaroo courts to mete out summary justice, death, beatings, or exile.
+As per the South Asia Terrorism portal, the conflict has resulted in the deaths of more than 12,102 people including 4,134 civilians, 2,722 security force personnel and 5,001 Naxalites from 2000 to 2025.
+As per the BBC, more than 6,000 people were killed in the 20 years between 1990 and 2010.
+Al Jazeera estimated the total death toll as 10,000 between 1980 and 2011.